-MBA and other executive education has been very effective at producing linear thinkers.
+MBA and other leader education has been very effective at producing linear thinkers.
 That is not surprising given that most of the dominant models of management and strategy have straight lines.
 Perhaps it is no surprise also that some of the most celebrated innovators – such as Steve Jobs to Mark Zuckerberg – were University drop-outs.

 Non-linear thinking means entertaining more scenarios, questioning existing beliefs, challenging assumptions, revising our world view, big picture / systems thinking, experimenting with new approaches, slowing down before arriving at a decision, embracing uncertainty, engaging with diverse perspectives, and so on.
 A switch from linear as opposed to lateral or more creative thinking is important in fostering innovation and agility.

 Many leaders tell us that their struggle is not with non-linear thinking, but rather with getting time to think full stop.
 Indeed, many leaders tell us that they get less than an hour of uninterrupted hours in a week.
 Given this real constraint it is not surprising that leaders struggle to see the big picture, entertain alternative scenarios regarding the future or to challenge assumptions.